-The designated performance objective under the incentive plan is the Company's operating profit.
-Each participant is assigned a target level percentage bonus, which ranges from 5% to 100% of salary, depending on the level of the participant.
-There are three multiplier levels of the target level percentage bonus set under the incentive plan using this single performance metric minimum (10%), target (100%) and maximum (200%).
-Based on the Company's annual financial plan, each level is assigned a specified operating profit net of the bonus expense.
-Entry level is the minimum level of operating profit for which the Company provides an annual incentive payout.
-If the Company's operating profit is less than the entry level threshold, then there is no payout in that fiscal year.
-If the Company achieves the entry level threshold, the minimum level payout of 10% of the target level percentage bonus is earned.
-The target multiplier level (100%) of the participant's applicable percentage of base salary) is earned when the target operating profit is reached by the Company.
-For the maximum level multiplier of 200% of the target level percentage bonus's operating profit must equal or exceed the maximum operating profit goal that was set for the incentive plan.
-Results falling between the stated thresholds of minimum, target and maximum will result in an interpolated, or sliding scale payout.
-The Compensation Committee believes the use of operating profit as the designated performance objective under the incentive plan best aligns the interests of the Company s stockholders and the Company s executive officers.
-The target objective is set at the target operating profit level provided under the Company s annual financial plan approved by the Board.
-The target objective is set at a level that the Company believes is challenging to meet but achievable if the Company properly executes its operational plan and market conditions are as forecasted by the Company at the beginning of the year.
-The minimum and maximum level of operating profit under the incentive plan are set based off of the target objective, so that the minimum objective is approximately 80% of the target objective and the maximum objective is approximately 110% of the target objective.
-The Compensation Committee believes this objective, formulaic measure allows the minimum objective to be set at a level that the Company s operational plan if forecasted market conditions are not as favorable as anticipated and/or the Company s operational plan is not executed as efficiently as planned.
-The minimum objective serves to motivate the Company s executives to continue to work towards executing the Company s operational plan if market conditions, which are generally outside the control of the Company, are not as favorable as forecasted.
-The Compensation Committee believes this objective, formulaic measure allows the maximum objective to be set at a level that would be very challenging for the Company to achieve.
-The Compensation Committee believes this objective, formulaic measure allows the maximum objective to be achieved, a combination of market conditions being more favorable than initially forecasted and the Company executing its operational plan in a highly efficient manner would need to occur.
+The Compensation Committee believes the use of operating profit as the designated performance objective under the incentive plan best aligns the interests of the Company's stockholders and the Company's executive officers.
+The "target" objective is set at the target operating profit level provided under the Company's annual financial plan approved by the Board.
+The "target" objective is set at a level that the Company believes is challenging to meet but achievable if the Company properly executes its operational plan and market conditions are as forecasted by the Company at the beginning of the year.
+The "minimum" and "maximum" level of operating profit under the incentive plan are set based off of the "target" objective, so that the "minimum" objective is approximately 80% of the "target" objective, and the "maximum" objective is approximately 110% of the "target" objective.
+The Compensation Committee believes this objective, formulaic measure allows the "minimum" objective to be set at a level that the Company can achieve even if forecasted market conditions are not as favorable as anticipated and/or the Company's operational plan is not executed as efficiently as planned.
+The "minimum" objective to be set at a level that would be very challenging for the Company is operational plan if market conditions, which are generally outside the control of the Company, are not as favorable as forecasted.
+The Company to achieve.
+The Compensation Committee believes that, for the "maximum" objective to be set at a level that would be very challenging for the Company to achieve.
+The Compensation Committee believes that, for the "maximum" objective to be achieved, a combination of market conditions being more favorable than initially forecasted and the Company executing its operational plan in a highly efficient manner would need to occur.

 All participants in the incentive plan have a minimum of 25% of their bonus awards tied to the Company's consolidated corporate operating profit, while senior executives, including business unit heads, have a minimum of 50% of their bonus awards tied to the Company's consolidated corporate operating profit, with the remainder of their bonus awards, if applicable, tied to their business unit performance.
 100% of each named executive officer's annual bonus award is tied to the operating profit of the Company.
 Participant award opportunities will vary depending upon individual levels of participation in the incentive plan (participation level).
 The Company designed the incentive plan with the idea that a portion of each executive's cash compensation should be tied to the financial and operating performance of the Company.

-Payouts are calculated by multiplying (A) the performance result multiplier which can be anywhere from 10% (minimum) to 100% (target) to 200% (maximum), depending on operating profit performance by (B) the participant s base salary by (C) the participant s designated target percentage of base salary (participation level).
-For 2009, the chief executive officer s participation level was 100%, the chief financial officer s participation level was 80%, and the other executive officers participation level was 75%.
-These participation level percentages are based on each executive s level of responsibility for the Company s financial performance.
+Payouts are calculated by multiplying (A) the performance result multiplier which can be anywhere from 10% (minimum) to 100% (target) to 200% (maximum), depending on operating profit performance by (B) the participant's base salary by (C) the participant's designated target percentage of base salary (participation level).
+For 2009, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation level was 75%.
+These participation level percentages are based on each executive's level of responsibility for the Company's financial performance.

-The following examples calculate an annual incentive award payment for Mr. Miller assuming (1) the Company s 2009 operating profit was equal to the operating profit target set under the incentive plan and (2) the Company s 2009 operating profit exceeded the maximum operating profit target set under the incentive plan:
+The following examples calculate an annual incentive award payment for Mr. Miller assuming (1) the Company's 2009 operating profit was equal to the operating profit target set under the incentive plan and (2) the Company's 2009 operating profit exceeded the maximum operating profit target set under the incentive plan: